kitchWWW/HotSounds/README.md

   *press down arrow

-This application accomplishes these tasks using the Java Audio classes, so there is an unfortunate ~.25sec delay between asking a sound to go quiet or change, and that change happening.
-(Sounds do play instantly, however)

 Please let me know what you think of this project!

 *This is designed for small theaters, meaning that I don't want to try to get into microphones and balancing and etc.